 136 Matthews St.

 An American expatriate and a Pakistani cab driver walk into a bar.
 Bullets are sprayed in their direction as they sit on their stools.
-They don’t know why this happened and they don’t know that this is only the beginning of their troubles.
+They don’t know why this happened and they don’t know that this is just the beginning of their troubles.

 You think you know how the world works?
 Dan Owen, experienced man of the world, thought he knew.
 When asked to look into the disappearance of his wife’s cousin he learns otherwise.